Reinforcement Learning for Systematic FX Trading: Experiment Design

 One of the challenges that the models will face in the experiment is that these daily data show the last known top of book spot and outright prices at the end of the trading day, 5 pm EST. The bid/ask spread for these prices are at their widest statistically at this time.
 Therefore the execution and funding costs will be more expensive; this contrasts with a trader who can execute at a more liquid time, such as 2 pm GMT.
 If we try to use intraday data, say data sampled minutely, Refinitiv restricts us to 41 trading days, which is not a huge sample size.
 Figure \ref{fig:intraday_spreads} illustrates the challenge succinctly.
 It shows relative intraday bid/ask spreads

 for the 36 currency pairs that we experiment with.
-The data are sampled minutely over a two month period ending mid-October 2021.
-The global maximum bid/ask spread occurs precisely when the daily data are sampled by Refinitiv.
+The data are sampled minutely over two months ending mid-October 2021.
+The global maximum bid/ask spread occurs precisely when Refinitiv samples the daily data.

+\Figure[!t]()[width=0.99\columnwidth]{intraday_spreads.png} {Relative intra-day bid/ask spreads for the 36 Refinitiv currency pairs that we experiment with. }